tbreslein/capturedlambda/src/pages/blog/posts/just-enough-coding-02-basic-code-anatomy.md

 You may also remember that, when a function "returns" the number "0", this tells the OS that the program run without any issues.

 As I mentioned, the `main` function is the starting point of a programs execution, and, likewise, it is also where a program's execution ends.
+In every regular C program, all that really happens is that the `main` function read top to bottom, but it may contain many different other function calls that may run for a long time; or even indefinitely until the program is halted.
 The `return` statement of the `main` function thus tells us which exit code to hand back to the operating system after every other instruction in our program has been executed.

+This is works very similarly in most programming languages in use today.

 Maybe you have already put it together at this point, but the reason the return value of `main` is "0", is because, if our program reached this line during execution, we want `main` (and with that our program) to end and return "0", indicating to the operation system that our program ran successfully.